tushar-1213/Student-management-system/README.md

 # Student-management-system
-it is a student management system in python front end using tkinter
+it's a student management system in python front end using tkinter